SanderKnape/aws-cognito-app/README.md

 1. [Install Docker](https://docs.docker.com/engine/installation/) and [Install Docker Compose](https://docs.docker.com/compose/install/).
 As mentioned, it is recommended to run the application on an EC2 instance so you don't need AWS access credentials.
 2. Clone this repository: `git clone https://github.com/SanderKnape/aws-cognito-app.git`
 3. Cd into the git repository and spin up the application with `docker-compose up -d`.
-4. The applications is now running on port 80.
+4. The application is now running on port 80.
 Check it out!
 You will be able to create a user (with your correct e-mailaddress to receive the token), confirm the signup, login, and more.